 Research has not made the kinds of contribution to the resolution of social inequity and injustice once hoped for it.
 The rapidly growing calls, across disciplines, for continuous improvement research or translational research or improvement science reflect the desire to make social research more useful.
 Approaches differ but a common thread is seeing research as a continuous process of learning how to get better.
-One tries something, measures impact, makes adjustments, and tries again, learning from mistakes as well as successes.
+One tries something, measures impact, adjusts, and tries again, learning from mistakes as well as successes.
 In this work, the distinction between doers and thinkers is deliberately blurred.
 Stakeholders, with their typically more nuanced understanding of the context, can be involved at all steps in the process.
-Given the urgency and complexity of the problems we are addressing, it makes sense to look carefully for strategic solutions, those that can bring large payoffs, or multiple kinds of payoffs, and which can actually be implemented well under the existing social and political conditions.
+Given the urgency and complexity of the social challenges, it makes sense to look carefully for strategic solutions, those that can bring large payoffs, or multiple kinds of payoffs, and which can actually be implemented well under the existing social and political conditions.

 Educational inequality is among our main concerns and our work there tends to center on three areas of inquiry and practice: